 Emergency number: 112 (standard GSM number)

-Some trivia about Indonesia travel
+Trivia about Indonesia

 - Indonesia is one of the largest producers of nutmeg in the world.